palmierieugenio/Getting-and-Cleaning-Data-Course-Project/CodeBook.md

+* The activity labels are:

+1. WALKING
+2. WALKING_UPSTAIRS
+3. WALKING_DOWNSTAIRS
+4. SITTING
+5. STANDING
+6. LAYING

+* The subjects are a number between 1 and 30.

-The set of variables that are:
+* The set of variables that are:

 ```
   [1] tBodyAcc-mean()-X                    tBodyAcc-mean()-Y
   [3] tBodyAcc-mean()-Z                    tBodyAcc-std()-X